MyPureCloud/genesys-mobile-acd-chat-examples/README.md

 ### iOS example

 [<img align="right" src="media/ios-screenshot.png"/>](media/ios-demo-video.mov)

-(click to see demo video)
+Click the image to the right to see a brief demonstration video.
 The iOS example is a simple proof-of-concept at this point that can be extracted and used with some changes by customers.
 The example can be run as-is with a few simple modifications in the `webchatv2demo.html` file.

 * Modify the `deploymentKey` field in the javascript to be the deployment key as configured in your PureCloud org in the admin section under "Contact Center => Widgets".
 * Modify the `orgGuid` field in the javascript to be the org id of the organization, found in the PureCloud admin section under "Account Settings => Organization Settings => Advanced".